Famiclone: Generation NEX

 Generation NEX is a Nintendo hardware clone released in 2005.
 It is compatible with Japanese Famicom and North American/European NES cartridges.
 A front-loading slot is used for NES games, like the original console, while a top-loading slot handles Famicom games.
 Messiah Entertainment Inc., a company based in Los Angeles, announced the Generation NEX in May 2005.
 The console was shown at the Classic Gaming Expo that August, and was scheduled for release in September 2005.
 The NEX is a slimmer version of the original NES, measuring an inch and a half in height.
 The console uses a custom-designed integrated circuit based on NES-on-a-chip, which is used by most Nintendo clone consoles.
+The ASIC used is known as the VT03, and is part of the OneBus family of NOACs.
 The NEX is compatible with approximately 95 percent of NES games, excluding games such as Castlevania III: Dracula's Curse.
 The console includes stereo sound capabilities for homebrew games.

 The NEX retailed for $59.99, and included one wired controller.
 Wireless 2.4 GHz controllers were also produced, and were sold in sets of two at a cost of $50 per set.
 The wired and wireless controllers were redesigned from the original NES controller, having an appearance more similar to the SNES controller.
 The console includes controller ports that allow the user to plug in and use original NES controllers instead, and the wireless NEX controllers are also compatible with the original NES.
 The NEX is also compatible with all other NES accessories, such as the Zapper gun.
 Messiah also produced a wireless arcade stick controller.